-As of December 31, 2014, the Company had unrecognized stock-based compensation expense related to its unvested restricted stock awards of \$340, which is expected to be recognized over the remaining weighted average vesting period of 1.15 years.
+As of December 31, 2013, the Company had unrecognized stock-based compensation expense related to its unvested restricted stock awards of \$26, which is expected to be recognized over the remaining weighted average vesting period of 2.24 years.
+As of March 31, 2014 (unaudited), the Company had unrecognized stock-based compensation expense related to its unvested restricted stock awards of \$123, which is expected to be recognized over the remaining weighted average vesting period of 1.90 years.

-During the year ended December 31, 2014, no shares of restricted stock were issued.
-During the years ended December 31, 2013 and 2012, current and former employees of the Company purchased a total of 130,158 and 561,104 shares of restricted stock, respectively, resulting in the proceeds of \$50 and \$19, respectively.
+During the years ended December 31, 2012 and 2013, current and former employees of the Company purchased a total of 1,767,500 and 410,000 shares of restricted stock, respectively, resulting in total proceeds of \$19 and \$50, respectively.